junymc/junymc.github.io/_posts/2019-05-26-ruby_cli_data_gem_project_lasvegasevent.markdown

 ```

-To run my application I type the command:
+To run my application, I type the command:
 ```

 bin/run